 We know that saving money can be challenging, especially when the outgoings and unexpected payments seem never ending.
 If it isn’t a new school uniform for the kids, it’s a particularly expensive MOT.
 Sometimes, money issues pile on top of us and they can become excruciatingly suffocating.
 If this is weighing on you, you could consider a small, personal loan.

-At Salad Money, we offer fair and affordable lending for NHS and public sector workers who need help fast.
+At Salad Money, we offer fair and affordable lending for workers who need help fast.
 Once a loan application is accepted, the money will be paid into your account the following day.
 That way, money troubles can be put to one side as quickly as possible, and you can relax.
 We will only lend you what you can realistically pay back, and our loans will never affect your credit score.
 If you want to discuss your options, please get in touch.